alljoyn/extras-webdocs/docs/learn/glossary.md

 The Control Panel service framework layer that translates the UI elements received to iOS UI elements.

-NOTE TO TEAM: The System Description document refers to both applications and IoE apps.
-It would behoove us to pick one and stick with it

 ### AJSCL

 AllJoyn Standard Core Library.
 An application or AllJoyn daemon process that contains the full implementation of the AllJoyn message bus.

-NOTE TO TEAM:  Can't remember if message bus is becoming bus.
-Something to watch for.

-(from events and actions document) The version of the AllJoyn Library that runs on devices that support threads and other Higher Level Operating System (HLOS) operations.

-(from Wayne's updated terms) Contains HLOS and supports multiple bindings.
-The AllJoyn Standard Library can have a bundled router.
-Standard Core Library includes a standard library (liballjoyn.so) and router library (librouter.so).

 ### AJTCL